Manitoba: Media

 Winnipeg has two daily newspapers: the Winnipeg Free Press, a broadsheet with the highest circulation numbers in Manitoba, as well as the Winnipeg Sun, a smaller tabloid-style paper.
 There are several ethnic weekly newspapers, including the weekly French-language La Liberté, and regional and national magazines based in the city.
-Brandon has two newspapers: the daily Brandon Sun and the weekly Wheat City Journal.
+Brandon had two newspapers: the daily Brandon Sun and the weekly Wheat City Journal, but in 2019 the journal shut down operations, leaving the city with one remaining paper.
 Many small towns have local newspapers.

 There are five English-language television stations and one French-language station based in Winnipeg.
 The Global Television Network (owned by Canwest) is headquartered in the city.
 Winnipeg is home to twenty-one AM and FM radio stations, two of which are French-language stations.
 Brandon's five local radio stations are provided by Astral Media and Westman Communications Group.
 In addition to the Brandon and Winnipeg stations, radio service is provided in rural areas and smaller towns by Golden West Broadcasting, Corus Entertainment, and local broadcasters.
 CBC Radio broadcasts local and national programming throughout the province.
 Native Communications is devoted to indigenous programming and broadcasts to many of the isolated native communities as well as to larger cities.